 Websites are becoming more and more complex.
 That's a fact.
 If you think about the functionality of your favourite site 5 years ago and compare it to today, you will notice how much more there is going on.
 Just scratching the surface — embedded videos, forms, notifications, social capabilities, live feeds, live chats, event calendars, offers and on top of that, your own profile with - hopefully - personalised preferences.
 Keeping a user hooked these days requires more than just great content, so modern experiences become hubs displaying data and media coming from multiple services and providers.

 At Cognifide, that's our bread and butter!
 Delivering complex and multi-layered experiences is what we do every day.
 But we also thrive on making things easier and better for the experience makers.
-And Zen Garden is just one of the tools that enables our clients to create richer experiences, more quickly.
+And Bridge is just one of the tools that enables our clients to create richer experiences, more quickly.

 The real price of user engagement